Do you have a broken or decayed tooth? Do you have a tooth that is severely discolored or misshapen that you'd like to enhance?

 CEREC is a game-changing dental technology that allows the dentist to treat a tooth, craft the porcelain restoration, and restore the patient's smile in just one visit to our Scottsdale, AZ, office.
 CEREC technology eliminates the need for temporary crowns and multiple office visits, saving you both time and money.

-When providing same-day crowns, we take digital impressions of your teeth instead of having to use the messy putty impressions of the past.
+When providing same-day crowns, we take digital impressions of your teeth with the CEREC Primescan intraoral scanner instead of using the messy putty impressions of the past.
 These 3D images allow for more precise design and accurate manufacturing of dental restorations, which is carried out entirely by computer-guided tools.
-The beautiful, durable ceramic restoration is designed to match the shade of your natural dental enamel, looking beautiful and providing the necessary protection for your tooth.
+The durable ceramic restoration is designed to match the shade of your natural dental enamel, so it both looks beautiful and provides the necessary protection for your tooth.